 Business Personal Property Information

-Remember, the Assessor’s Office does not set taxes, but rather determines the value of the property such that taxes can be applied.
+Remember, the Assessor’s Office does not set taxes, but rather determines the value of the property as of January 1 of each year, so that taxes can be applied.
 According to § 39-1-102(11), C.R.S., personal property includes “everything that is the subject of ownership and that is not included within the term ‘real property.’”
-In terms of business personal property, this means you need to report all machinery, equipment, furniture, and anything else related to your commercial or industrial operation every year.
-This requirement applies to any business whose personal property owned within the county exceeds $7,900.

 What does not need to be reported as business personal property?

 Some items that seem to be included in the above definition of business personal property actually do not need to be reported, including:

 - Stand-alone equipment with an initial cost of less than $350 (stand-alone means that it does not have to be used in conjunction with any other item)